Resources for DIY Tiny House Builders in Australia

 Have you found a gold mine of great information on the internet that other tiny house DIY-ers in Australia would benefit from?

-Please send it to us using the contact form on the right.
-DIY-ers around Australia will thank you!
+Please upload your resources using the contact form.
+DIY-ers around Australia will thank you and say, “Yeah you!”

 What’s the legal standard you must meet for a tiny house on wheels in Australia?

 First and foremost it’s a road vehicle that you are building when you build a Tiny House on Wheels (THOW).
 It’s understandable that we get focused upon the part of a THOW that’s a house, but it must never be forgotten, that first it’s a road vehicle, so it needs to comply with all the Australian standards, if you want to have your tiny house on wheels registered in Australia.

 The standard to meet is found in the VSB1 (Vehicle Standard Bulletin 1) Version 6 which came into full effect on 1st July 2023.
 The VSB1 is the Australia wide standard we must all meet when building a trailer, caravan or Tiny House on Wheels (THOW).